Regional Trade Agreements

 Customs Union

 Kuwait is a member of the GCC along with Bahrain, Saudi Arabia, UAE, Qatar, and Oman.
 People from these countries can travel freely throughout the GCC.
-There is a 5% duty for goods at the first point of entry to the GCC and then the goods can travel freely throughout the GCC.
+There is a 5 percent duty for most goods at the first point of entry to the GCC and then the goods can travel freely throughout the GCC.

 Bilateral Investment Treaties